chltam/born2beroot/README.md

 `dpkg -l ` to check installed package

+`sudo hostnamectl set-hostname new_hostname` set new host name

 `dpkg -l | grep sudo` to check sudo

 `su` to login as root